spidernet-io/spiderpool/docs/usage/install/ai/get-started-sriov.md

       name: gpu1-sriov
       namespace: spiderpool
     spec:
       cniType: sriov
       sriov:
         resourceName: spidernet.io/gpu1sriov
         enableRdma: true
         ippools:
           ipv4: ["gpu1-net11"]
     EOF
     ```

 ## Create a Test Application

 1. Create a DaemonSet application on a specified node to test the availability of SR-IOV devices on that node.
     In the following example, the annotation field `v1.multus-cni.io/default-network` specifies the use of the default Calico network card for control plane communication.
 The annotation field `k8s.v1.cni.cncf.io/networks` connects to the 8 VF network cards affinitized to the GPU for RDMA communication, and configures 8 types of RDMA resources.

+    > NOTICE: It support auto inject RDMA resources for application, see [Auto inject RDMA Resources](#auto-inject-rdma-resources-base-on-webhook)

     ```shell
     $ helm repo add spiderchart https://spidernet-io.github.io/charts